 On 30 September 2021 Fitch Ratings Ltd confirmed the Investment Grade rating of BBB- and changed the outlook from Negative to Stable.
-The revised outlook reflects the improved visibility for rental income, supported by the gradual increase in footfalls and the sales of the tenants in IGD's shopping centers.
+The revised outlook reflects the improved visibility for rental income, supported by the gradual increase in footfalls and the sales of On 28 December 2021, IGD Management SIINQ S.p.A. the tenants in IGD's shopping centers.

-On 25 November 2021 IGD signed the definitive contract, further to the preliminary agreement announced to the market on October 21, with Intermediate Capital Group ("ICG", a global asset management company, listed on the London Stock Exchange) for the sale, by IGD, of a property portfolio of hypermarkets and supermarkets for €140 million, consistent with the book value as at 30 June.
+On 25 November 2021 IGD signed the definitive contract, further to the preliminary agreement announced to the market on October 21, with Intermediate Capital Group ("ICG", a global asset management company, listed on the London Stock Exchange) for the sale, by IGD, of a ing standards. property portfolio of hypermarkets and supermarkets for €140 million, consistent with the book value as at 30 Through 31 December 2020 IGD Management SIINQ June.

 The portfolio comprises 5 hypermarkets (located in Livorno, Schio, Lugo, Pesaro and Senigallia) and 1 supermarket (in Cecina).
-All the properties sold are "stand alone" and not connected to IGD's freehold malls which reflects the Group's strategy to focus on full ownership of the shopping center (mall + hypermarket), allowing for greater flexibility and speed when responding to market changes and tenants' needs.
+All the properties sold are "stand alone" and not connected to IGD's freehold malls which reflects the Group's strategy to focus on full ownership endorsed by the European Union. of the shopping center (mall + hypermarket), allowing for greater flexibility and speed when responding to market changes and tenants' needs.